 As a composer, I get inspiration from language and narrative, and similarly find that most of my work attempts to tell some sort of story.
 I’ve collaborated with artists across various disciplines, and my works have been premiered within presentations of dance, visual art, theatre, and poetry.
-Recent performers of my work have included student musicians from Butler University, Indiana University, and the University of Michigan as well as the Butler Chorale, Spectra chorus, the North Meridian Brass Choir, Butler Chamber Singers, and various ensembles under Butler University Composers’ Orchestra.
-In late 2016, I received a few international premieres in Dublin, Ireland (Dulciana Choir) and São Paulo, Brazil (Coral Paulistano).
-Some of my music is published by Colla Voce Music and Hal Leonard Corporation – Hal Leonard’s product description for one of my choir pieces describes the work as giving “emotional context that will offer appropriate challenge and reward.”
+I have received recent premieres with the 2017 Ann Arbor SongSlam, the 7Songwriter’s series (NYC), the Dulciana Choir (Dublin, Ireland), and Coral Paulistano (São Paulo, Brazil) as well as premiere from recent collaborations with students at Univeristy of Michigan, Cleveland Institute, Indiana University and Butler University.
+My work has received recognition by the American Prize in the Opera/Theatre/Film and Choral Music divisions as well as recent selection for the 2018 American Composers Forum Showcase.
+Some of my music is published by Colla Voce Music and Hal Leonard Corporation; Hal Leonard’s product description for one of my choir pieces describes the work as giving “emotional context that will offer appropriate challenge and reward.”
 Although fairly surgical, I’d say this describes a lot of my work.

 Having written a lot of vocal music, I am fascinated by language and translation, with experience setting text in German, Norwegian, Hebrew, and Latin.
 In 2015, Butler’s all-majors chorus premiered my work setting the cheeky descriptions on the back of Tazo® tea boxes for SATB choir and piano.
 Passionate about collaborating with living writers, recent and upcoming projects include writers John Leo (MFA, Butler University), Chad Rochkind, W.S.
 Merwin, Jean Valentine, and Anthony Doerr (All The Light We Cannot See).